Syntax Document

 }

-if true { // x: Declaring an if statement in the global scope is not allowed
+if true { // x not allowed to declare if statement in global scope

 }